lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 this conversation.

-The point is that the discoverability of your monorepo is only as good as your naming.

-And while I don't think discoverability is the most important technical benefit of adopting a monorepo, focusing on it can be an intriguing leadership tool.
+The point is that the discoverability of your monorepo is only as good as your naming and, while I don't think discoverability is the most important technical benefit of adopting a monorepo, focusing on it can be an intriguing leadership tool.

 The idea is somewhat trivial: you can draw some parallels between the structure of your monorepo and the structure of your organisation.
 You can use these